skynettoday/skynet-today/_posts/editorials/2019-11-11-ai-coverage-best-practices.md

 pitfalls when it comes to reporting on AI.
-Of course, suggestions that apply to coverage of any topic (talking to a variety of sources, being skeptical of the perspectives of those with a financial stake in the topic, avoid clickbait, etc.) also apply to AI, and AI researchers often annoyed to find them not being followed:
+Of course, suggestions that apply to coverage of any topic (talking to a variety of sources, being skeptical of the perspectives of those with a financial stake in the topic, avoid clickbait, etc.) also apply to AI, and AI researchers are often annoyed to find them not being followed:

 <figure>